Springfield, Tennessee: Mayoral elections

-On November 8, 2016, Vice Mayor Ann Schneider defeated Buzzy Poole in the 2016 Mayoral Election by 38 votes.
-One month later, she was sworn into office as Springfield's first female mayor, succeeding Billy Paul Carneal.
+On November 8, 2016, Vice Mayor Ann Schneider defeated Buzzy Poole in the mayoral election by 38 votes.
+She was sworn in one month later as Springfield's first female mayor, succeeding Billy Paul Carneal.
+Schneider was re-elected in 2020.

-Mayor Ann Schneider was re-elected in 2020.
-On November 5, 2024, Mayor Ann Schneider lost re-election to Buzzy Poole by 303 votes.
+On November 5, 2024, Schneider was defeated in her bid for re-election by Buzzy Poole, losing by 303 votes.